-U. S. House Speaker Nancy Pelosi declared during the COVID-19 pandemic that Congress would be out of session "unless there is an emergency."
+Nancy Pelosi did not unilaterally declare that Congress would be out of session during a pandemic "unless there is an emergency."

 In April 2020, as much of the U.S. economy was at a standstill while the federal and state governments scrambled to deal with the COVID-19 coronavirus disease pandemic, a meme circulated via social media held that U.S. House Speaker Nancy Pelosi had declared Congress would be out of session until the following month unless an “emergency” arose: